Major Charles Moorhouse Duncan1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 369.
 Hereinafter cited as The Complete Peerage.

-Mary Elizabeth Ballantine was the daughter of Peter Ballantine.
-She married Gilbert Edward George Lariston Elliot-Murray-Kynynmound, 6th Earl of Minto, son of Victor Gilbert Lasiston Garnet Elliot-Murray-Kynynmound, 5th Earl of Minto and Marion Cook, in 1965.
-She died in 1983.
+Mary Elizabeth Ballantine was the daughter of Peter Ballantine.1 She married Gilbert Edward George Lariston Elliot-Murray-Kynynmound, 6th Earl of Minto, son of Victor Gilbert Lariston Garnet Elliot-Murray-Kynynmound, 5th Earl of Minto and Marion Cook, on 10 July 1965.1 She died on 24 January 1983.1

 M, #58728